Skip to main content

 Sustainable Materials and Technology (15SMTM)

-A SMT minor provides students the basic understanding of sustainability applied to materials (e.g. wood, agriculture products, etc) and the manufacturing processes used.
+This minor provides students with a basic understanding of sustainability as applied to materials (e.g., wood, agricultural products) and the manufacturing processes used.

 Wetland Assessment (15WAM)

-This minor is an interdisciplinary and interdepartmental minor that is designed to provide students with basic skills and knowledge needed for entry level competence in the field of wetland delineation and assessment.
+This interdisciplinary, interdepartmental minor is designed to provide students with the basic skills and knowledge needed for entry-level competence in wetland delineation and assessment.

 Wildlife Sciences (15WSCIM)